Nokia 3310 comeback? One deisgner envisioned this smart edition years ago

 Back in October 2014 Hajek conceptualised and produced renders of a reimagined handset for the German tech blog Curved.

-The concept Nokia 3310 is shown running Windows Phone with a full touchscreen and menu, select and back keys, in place of the numeric keyboard.
+The concept Nokia 3310 is shown running Windows Phone with a full touchscreen along with menu, select and back keys, in place of the numeric keyboard.

 One of the interpretations has a color display and a casing inspired by the polycarbonate Lumia phones (see source link), while the other (below) maintains the two-tone display and casing akin to the original.